mtoohey31/scriptable/README.md

 First, download the `iFetch.js` and `BlinkThemes.js` files and put them in your Scriptable scripts folder.
 You will also need the `cache.js` file from [evandcoleman's GitHub](https://github.com/evandcoleman/scriptable/blob/main/scripts/cache.js), be sure to capitalize the "c" and rename it to `Cache.js` though.
+Also, if you plan on using the BlinkThemes module, be sure to read the security note below.

 Then, go through the code and read the comments (the lighter text behind the double slashes: `//`), and replace the empty values as instructed.
 You should be able to get everything up and running just by modifying the `THEME` and `CONFIG` variables.

-If you end up adding more stuff such as extra functions to get other pieces of information, feel free to open a pull request!
+If you end up adding more stuff such as extra functions to get other pieces of information, feel free to open a pull request, also, if you know of a good way to perform the resolution of the asynchronous functions in the `CONFIG` variable all at the same time so that none are blocking the others, please shoot me a message!

 ## BlinkThemes